Back to "DataSummarizer: Fast Local Data Profiling"

 • time-series structure (span, gaps, granularity)

-• optional drift deltas vs baseline
+• optional drift deltas vs a baseline

 The model can now: